mendyismyname/mendyismyname.github.com/index.md

 ---
 layout: page
-title: Hello World!
+title: MendyIsMyName
-tagline: Supporting tagline
+tagline: My new bog
 ---
-{% include JB/setup %}

-The theme should reference these variables whenever needed.

-## Sample Posts
+## Sample Post

-This blog contains sample posts which help stage pages and blog data.
-When you don't need the samples anymore just delete the `_posts/core-samples` folder.

-    $ rm -rf _posts/core-samples
+This Blog is being created using Jekll and is Github

+    sample code here

 Here's a sample "posts list".